apache/camel/MIGRATION.md

 ### Mock component

 The `mock` component has been moved out of `camel-core` and as part of this work, we had to remove a number of methods on its _assertion clause builder_ that were seldom in use.

 ### ActiveMQ

 If you are using the `activemq-camel` component, then you should migrate to use `camel-activemq` component, where the component name has changed from `org.apache.activemq.camel.component.ActiveMQComponent` to `org.apache.camel.component.activemq.ActiveMQComponent`.

 ### AWS

-The component `camel-aws` has been splitted in multiple components:
+The component `camel-aws` has been split into multiple components:

 - camel-aws-cw
 - camel-aws-ddb (which contains both ddb and ddbstreams components)